linode/docs/docs/web-servers/cherokee/web-apps-with-cherokee-and-phpfastcgi-on-fedora-13.md

 {{< /file >}}

-Visit `/test.php` on your site to verfify PHP-FastCGI is operating correctly.
+Visit `/test.php` on your site to verify PHP-FastCGI is operating correctly.
 Congratulations, you've successfully configured PHP-FastCGI for dynamic content using the Cherokee web server!

 # More Information